 Discover what a typical engineering graduate salary is like, how much the top graduate schemes pay and average salaries for incorporated and chartered engineers.

-The application process for teacher training varies depending on the programme you want to do.
-Find out how to apply for PGCEs, PGDEs, early years initial teacher training, School Direct and other routes.
+The application process for teacher training varies depending on the programme you want to carry out.
+Paul Barnes from the University of Portsmouth fills you in on how to apply for PGCEs, PGDEs, early years initial teacher training, School Direct and other routes.

 How graduates with any degree subject can start a career in quantity surveying or building surveying

 Careers in quantity and building surveying are open to graduates from all degree disciplines.
 If you haven’t got a relevant degree, you’ll need to ‘convert’ to surveying by studying an RICS-accredited postgraduate conversion course.

 Working as a TEFL teacher is a popular way for graduates to fund travel plans and for some it becomes a long-term career.

 Are you considering a PGCE, PGDE, SCITT, or the School Direct or Teach First programmes?
 Do you want to teach children in the early years?
 Paul Barnes from the University of Portsmouth guides you through the different types of teacher training programme that lead to qualified teacher status.
 Paul Barnes, University of Portsmouth

 Olivia Parker, careers development officer at the Law Society of Scotland, talks you through the vocational course all aspiring solicitors and advocates in Scotland need to take before embarking on a traineeship (as Scottish training contracts are known).

 Find out how IT postgraduate conversion courses can help graduates without IT degrees integrate into the industry and increase their chances of securing jobs – particularly technical roles.